Flybe - Full Stack Web Developer (March 2015 - Present)

 Hazardous Frog - Software Engineer (June 2012 - March 2015)

-My main duties at Hazardous Frog are developing bespoke web application for our clients and on going development work on Hazardous Frog’s own CMS (Gearbox).
+My main duties were developing bespoke web applications for our clients and on going development work on Hazardous Frog’s own CMS (Gearbox).
 Gearbox is used as the basis for many clients’ websites.
-I am regularly required to implement new custom modules in order to extract and display data from the client’s external data sources.
+I was regularly required to implement new custom modules in order to extract and display data from the client’s external data sources.
 I have also built a custom module which pulls data directly from an external Wordpress sites into Gearbox so that news articles can be displayed seamlessly with other content and not under a separate blog.website.com domain.

-I am currently building an online advertising and retail website for What Deal.
+I am currently involved in building an online advertising and retail website for What Deal.
 This is similar to Gumtree, but with the addition of an integrated drop shipping feed from Pixmania Pro and custom car adverts aimed at car dealers.
-I recently integrated a JQuery image upload utility into the project.
-The GIT project included server side code in just about every language I could imagine – except ColdFusion!
+I integrated a JQuery image upload utility into the project.
+The GIT project included server side code in just about every language imaginable – except ColdFusion!
 I therefore wrote my own server code and have now submitted that back to the original project.

 Along side my work for Blue Dot I have built a major upgrade for Reach Mail.
 This is a long serving corporate email system.
 My work involved replacing the antiquated email creation / editing system with a modern WYSIWYG system with full drag / drop functionality.
 This is a ColdFusion 9 project using Fusebox and SQL Server 2005.
 I gained experience of using complex stored procedures during this project.

-I am also responsible for managing a support contract for Move With Us where Hazardous Frog are providing support, bug fixes and development of a CMS which manages several hundred estate agent websites.
-I am the client’s main point of contact, and I am predominantly responsible for servicing the needs of this client.
+I was also responsible for managing a support contract for Move With Us where Hazardous Frog are providing support, bug fixes and development of a CMS which manages several hundred estate agent websites.
+I was the client’s main point of contact, and I was predominantly responsible for servicing the needs of this client.